ibm-xaas/iaas-custom-image-ubuntu-focal-mysql/README.md

 ubuntu 20.04 custom image for ibm cloud
 - removed unattended upgrades
 - installed docker & docker-compose
+- will be installed (not done yet): mysql ...

 ## how to test (create a custom image in us-south region)
 ```